Effective Coverage Helps Protect Renters Across Alabama

 If you’ve ever wondered if you need renters insurance in Alabama, the answer is yes!
-If you have to ask the question, you’re a renter and your landlord’s policy doesn’t protect you.
-As a matter of fact, the number of uninsured landlords in Alabama is higher than the national average, so they might not even have insurance.
-And even if they do, it only covers the building, not your possessions within.
-Whether you’re in Huntsville, Mobile, or all the way up at the northern border, Effective Coverage has Alabama renters insurance specifically to protect you.
+If you’re a renter, your landlord’s policy doesn’t protect you.
+As a matter of fact, the number of uninsured landlords in Alabama is higher than the national average, so they might not even have insurance to begin with.
+Even if they do, it only covers the building, it does not cover your possessions within.
+Whether you’re in Huntsville, Mobile, or all the way up at the northern border, Effective Coverage has Alabama renters insurance tailored specifically to your needs.

 2021 Alabama Renters Insurance Guide Table Of Contents